Contents

 Case 3: cross-concept synthesis

-The third case was a hybrid application — it wasn’t just having Em do an ingest, but having it perform a cross-concept synthesis.
+The third case was a hybrid application — we had Em do an ingest and a cross-concept synthesis at the same time.

-This was during GM’s design phase, when Dm’s Architect needed a GM Methodology recommendation to work from.
+During GM’s design phase, Dm’s Architect needed a GM Methodology recommendation to work from.
 But GM’s Methodology couldn’t be derived from a single source — it required cross-referencing multiple concepts already in the wiki: agent-team-architecture explained GM’s position in the architecture, context-flow-decision-model explained when GM should use a Skill vs. a Subagent vs. Agent Teams, methodology-playbook-plan described what a Methodology itself should look like, completion-reporting-protocol explained how Agents report back after completing work, and prompt-relay-pattern cataloged what humans are currently doing manually.
+So I had Em read 12 concept pages, 5 entity pages, and 2 source summaries, then produce a synthesis analysis of GM’s methodology.
+It contained 7 methodology principles (each traceable back to a specific concept in the wiki), scenario pattern recommendations for GM (patterns distilled from 16 use cases), and Context design recommendations (what belongs in CLAUDE.md, which knowledge should only be loaded on demand).
+With all of that in place, Dm could begin designing GM.

 This is Em’s most valuable capability: not just storing knowledge, but connecting knowledge scattered across different pages to produce insights that no single page can provide.
-After Dm’s Architect read Em’s synthesis, combined with the 16 scenarios in the design inputs, it went straight to designing GM’s plan — without needing to come back and ask Em “what are the specs for that protocol?” because the synthesis had already integrated all the relevant knowledge together.
+And this is fundamentally different from having an Agent ingest a session’s Context every time you finish a conversation, or doing a weekly review of all your findings — because it’s building connections between knowledge and frameworks in a structured, intentional, directed way.
+That’s architecturally different from plain summarization, refinement, or distillation.
+After Dm’s Architect read Em’s synthesis, combined with the 16 scenarios in the design inputs, it designed GM’s development plan without needing to come back and ask Em “what are the specs for that protocol?” — because the synthesis had already integrated all the relevant knowledge together.
+And if you’re just doing real-time improvements from each work session or weekly reports, you won’t arrive at this kind of insight or be able to use it to build something larger and more complete.

 What Happens When the Wiki Gets Big?

-Every /query requires Em to first read index.md to find the relevant pages, then read those pages, synthesize, and answer the question.
-But as the wiki keeps growing [4], index.md itself gets very long, and Em — in order not to miss anything — often reads more pages than actually needed, because it can’t tell from the title alone whether a given page is relevant to the question.
+Because as the wiki grew from 20-something pages to 50-something pages and then to 120+ files, every /query requires Em to first read index.md to find the relevant pages, then read those pages, synthesize, and answer the question.
+As the wiki keeps growing [4], index.md itself gets very long, and Em — in order not to miss anything (I don’t allow it to skim) — often reads more pages than actually needed, because it can’t tell from the title alone whether a given page is relevant to the question.

 This is a linear token cost scaling problem [3][10] — the larger the wiki, the more tokens get read per query, and most of what gets read ends up unused.
 This is actually the flip side of the Context Stuffing problem discussed in the Context Engineering article: you’re not loading everything into Context at startup (that’s eager loading), you’re being forced to read too much at query time (that’s a search problem).